 TSC has partnered with Internet search giant Google to provide web-based email communication.
 With “anywhere in the world” access, and a lifetime account, myemail.lakeheadu.ca is a vital tool for the Lakehead University community.
 In addition, you will have access to Google Calendar, Google Drive and many other powerful Google products and tools.

-Lakehead University is providing Microsoft Office 365 to every student free of charge.
-This means the latest version of the full Office productivity suite, including Word, Excel, PowerPoint, OneNote, and more available for offline and online use to best prepare you for class.
-As long as you’re a student here and the program continues, you’ll be able to use this software for free.
+Lakehead University is providing Microsoft Office 365 to all staff and students.
+This means the latest version of the full Office productivity suite, including Word, Excel, PowerPoint, OneNote, and more available for offline and online use to best prepare you for class or office work.
+As long as you’re an active student or staff at Lakehead (excludes Alumni), you’ll be able to access this software.

 TSC Helpdesk, located on the main floor of the Paterson Library, is able to print large format posters.
 We recommend using Microsoft Power Point or Publisher to create your poster as these programs will allow large page sizes.
 Posters should be submitted no later than 48 hours before they are needed.